ska-sa/katgpucbf/doc/qualification.rst

    pip install ".[qualification]"

-The machine running the tests needs to be able to receive data from the correlator network.
+The machine running the tests needs to be able to receive data from the CBF network.
 The data rate can become quite high for larger array sizes.

 Configuration
 -------------